-I commenced employment as a clinical psychologist within NHS adult mental health services after qualifying in 1985 and worked within a CMHT, seeing people with more complex and severe difficulties, from 1994 until I retired in 2014.
-In addition, I have been running my own independent sector practice for many years.
-My experience includes not only clinical work with individuals and couples but also of providing supervision and of contributing to psychological knowledge through teaching and by writing material for professional publications.
+I commenced employment within NHS adult mental health services after qualifying in 1985, working within a Clinical Psychology outpatients department until 1994 then within a multidisciplinary Community Mental Health Team, seeing people with more complex and severe difficulties, from 1994 until I retired in 2014.
+In addition, I have been running my own independent practice for many years.
+My experience includes not only clinical work with individuals and couples but also teaching and writing published material.

 I have statutory registration with the HCPC and am an Associate Fellow, with Chartered Psychologist status, of the British Psychological Society.
 I am a member of the Society's Division of Clinical Psychology.